Greek islands: Fighting water shortages with desalination – DW – 08/30/2024

 Desalination plant as an emergency solution

-The tourists don't really notice how bad things are, among other things because the tourism sector gets water from desalination plants, in particular those near the port.
+Tourists don't really notice how bad things are, among other things, because the tourism sector gets water from desalination plants, in particular those near the port.
 These units are housed in white containers opposite the port, which are easy to miss if you don't know what they are.

 There are currently four desalination plants on Naxos, which are capable of producing 3,600 cubic meters (127,000 cubic feet) of usable water from sea water in 24 hours.
 The plants were installed to meet the increased demand for water on the island in the summer months.